tobyhodges/probable-enigma/episodes/04-data-repositories.md

 >
 {: .testimonial}

-> ## Let's check public general record and what makes it FAIR
+> ## Let's check a public general record and what makes it FAIR
 >
-> Have a look at the following record for data set in Zenodo repository:
+> Have a look at the following record for a dataset in Zenodo repository:
 > [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5045374.svg)](https://doi.org/10.5281/zenodo.5045374)
 > What elements make it FAIR?
 >